SlideRuleEarth/sliderule/plugins/gedi/README.md

 This SlideRule plugin includes modules for subsetting and sampling the GEDI data products.

-If you are a science user interested in processing GEDI data with SlideRule, please see the [sliderule-python client](https://github.com/ICESat2-SlideRule/sliderule-python).
+If you are a science user interested in processing GEDI data with SlideRule, please see the [sliderule-python examples](https://github.com/ICESat2-SlideRule/sliderule-python) or our [documentation](https://slideruleearth.io) for help getting started.

 ## I. Prerequisites